devrais/Warehouse/README.md

 https://github.com/devrais/Warehouse.git
 ~~~

+You will download "Warehouse-master.zip" Extract contents and put them into "basic" folder.
+Put "basic" folder on your server.

 INSTALLATION
 ------------

-### Download files to your server
+### Download "Vendor" files to project

-After download you will need to install "Vendor" files using the following command:
+I did not upload "Vendor" files because it is not recommended.After you added the project to the server install "Vendor" files using the following command:

 ~~~
 composer update